Mare Crisium

 Mare Crisium /'krɪsiəm/ (Latin crisium, the "Sea of Crises") is a lunar mare located in the Moon's Crisium basin, just northeast of Mare Tranquillitatis.
-The basin is of the Pre-Imbrian period, 4.55 to 3.85 billion years ago.
+Mare Crisium is a basin of Nectarian age.
+It was formed by the flooding of basaltic lava that filled an ancient asteroid impact.

 Characteristics

 Mare Crisium is 556 km in diameter, and 176000 km2 in area.
 It has a very flat floor, with a ring of wrinkle ridges (dorsa) toward its outer boundaries.
 These are Dorsa Tetyaev, Dorsum Oppel, Dorsum Termier, and Dorsa Harker.
 The cape-like feature protruding into the southeast of the mare is Promontorium Agarum.
 On the western rim of the mare is the palimpsest Yerkes, and Lick to the southeast is similar.
 The crater Picard is located just to the east of Yerkes, and northwest of Picard are the craters Peirce and Swift.
 The ray system of the crater Proclus overlie the northwestern mare.
 Mare Anguis can be seen northeast of Mare Crisium.

 A mass concentration (mascon), or gravitational high, was identified in the center of Mare Crisium from Doppler tracking of the five Lunar Orbiter spacecraft in 1968.
 The mascon was confirmed and mapped at higher resolution with later orbiters such as Lunar Prospector and GRAIL.